sohaybemad/EDA-and-ML-on-World-Health-Organization-WHO-data/README.md

 # EDA-and-ML-on-World-Health-Organization-WHO-data
 ## Description:
+### Explore the data: \
 In this project we will explore The data was collected from World Health Organization (WHO).
 The data-set related to life expectancy with health factors for 193 countries
-### then we will make data preprocessing: \
+### data preprocessing: \
 * 1) Choose only needed columns
 * 2) Handling mising values
 * 3) Handling outliers